TheOverwatcher/SodiumEncryptionTool/README.md

 - **seed**: provide this to generate the same key pair each time, leave blank to generate a random pair
 - **filename**: name of the output file.
 Default is *secrets.txt*
+- **publicKey**: optional parameter of a hex key to use for encrypting and or decrypting a message
+- **privateKey**: optional parameter of a hex key to use for decrypting a message

 ## Output
 The output file is labeled per the filename under the output directory.
 The output